Thursday, June 7, 2012

 07.06.12.
 Snowy, red zone, bench beside Avon River, Avonside Dr / Retreat Rd.
 Snowy, River Rd on opp bank

-Retreat Rd: Some green zoned, some red zoned, in the borderland by red zoned housing in the Avon River horseshoe bend.
-I detoured twice off my circular trek: Silverdale Pl off Retreat Rd & Bowie Pl off Avonside Dr. Only one man shovelled snow off his driveway in Silverdale Pl.
-Neighbouring houses were ghosts.
+Retreat Rd: Some houses were green-zoned & some were red-zoned near the red-zone borderland in the Avon River horseshoe bend.
+I detoured twice off my circular trek: Silverdale Pl off Retreat Rd & Bowie Pl off Avonside Dr. I saw only one man shovelling snow off his driveway in Silverdale Pl.
+Neighbouring houses were all ghosts.

 07.06.12.
 Snowy, red zoned, Retreat Rd